In this article

 What Makes Forecasting Hard?

-These are not solved with a better spreadsheet.
-They require re-architecting the system so the forecast is built from live invoice behavior rather than static averages.
+These gaps are not solved with a cleaner template or another tab.
+They require re-architecting the forecast so it is built from live invoice behavior rather than static averages, which is a data and workflow problem, not a modeling one.

 How Does Behavior-Based Forecasting Fix It?